wmpauli/NIVM/README.md

 # NIVM

 This repository provides the Neuroimaging extension for the Data Science Virtual Machine (DSVM), a customized VM image on Microsoft’s Azure for Neuroimaging research.
 The central goal of this extension is to enable neuroimaging scientists to have easy access to scalable computing and storage resources for their research projects.
-See below documentation for details, including on how to try the extension for free.
+See documentation below for details, including on how to try the extension for free.

 Press this button to deploy this VM to Microsoft Azure: <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fwmpauli%2FNIVM%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

+The aim of this extension is to target the following issues that may keep scientists from moving to the cloud:
+- Overhead of learning to use the cloud and determining whether it is worth the cost can be prohibitive.
+- Existing solutions require users to use a command-line interface (CLI), which is daunting for many neuroscientists.
+- Difficulty of determining the pricing model.

 ## Incentives for moving to the cloud